Sharda University Admissions 2025

 Mode of Examination | Computer-Based Test (CBT) only |

-CUET 2025 Economics exam syllabus includes main subject matter both of micro and macroeconomics and emphasizes main principles and how these are being used.
-Below are the necessary important topics required for you to understand and learn about in preparation for the CUET 2025 Economics exam.
+CUET 2026 Economics exam syllabus includes the main subject matter of both micro and macroeconomics and emphasises the main principles and how these are used.
+Below are the important topics required for you to understand and learn about in preparation for the CUET 2026 Economics exam.

 Unit No. | Chapters |